 Rotary Club of Santo André

 Mário César Martins de Camargo was president of Gráfica Bandeirantes and is now a consultant to the print industry in Brazil.
 He serves on the board of Casa da Esperança (House of Hope), a hospital that has been sponsored by his Rotary club since 1953.
 It provides services for 150,000 children with disabilities every year.

 A Rotarian since 1980, de Camargo was a trustee of The Rotary Foundation in 2015-19, during which time he served on committees including the Foundation’s Finance and Strategic Planning committees, where he helped analyze the Foundation’s grant model and consider future corporate programs and partnerships.
 As a director, he looks forward to growing a bigger, more diverse Rotary.

 De Camargo and his wife, Denise, are Major Donors and Benefactors of The Rotary Foundation.

 Rotary Club of Raahe

-Dimmitt has received the Rotary Foundation Citation for Meritorious Service and the Rotary Foundation Distinguished Service Award.
-He and his wife, Lois, are Benefactors and Major Donors to the Foundation, and members of the Arch Klumph Society and Bequest Society.
+Honkala has served Rotary as a Council on Legislation representative, RI president’s representative, RI training leader, regional Rotary Foundation coordinator, and Leadership Development and Training Committee member.
+She has received The Rotary Foundation Citation for Meritorious Service and The Rotary Foundation Distinguished Service Award.
+She and Matti are Major Donors and members of the Bequest Society and Paul Harris Society.

 Rotary Club of Space Center (Houston)